 Your first step is to assess your current situation and have a general idea of your future needs.
 Here are a few questions you should ask yourself:

 - How many employees do you currently have?

 - Do you plan on hiring or downsizing in the next five years?

 - Does your current office layout work for you?
 Create a pro and con list.

 - If you do not currently have office space, what would your ideal space look like?

-You will also need to determine the type of space that will work the best for you and your employees.
-Your company will have its own unique requirements so there is no one fits all approach.
-While cost is a deciding factor, it shouldn’t be the only criteria.
+You will also need to determine the type of space that will work best for you and your employees.
+Your company will have its own unique requirements so there is no one-fits-all approach.
+While cost is a deciding factor, it shouldn’t be the only criterion.
 Having an open dialogue with your employees on their wants and needs can be very helpful at this stage.
 Here is a look at the most common layouts.